MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Credits come from AI Builder add-ons and are also seeded in premium licenses like Power Automate Premium.

 You can go to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) and select **Resources** > **Add-ons** > **Assign to an environment** to see the remaining AI Builder credits.
-It represents the purchased capacity which hasn't been allocated yet.
+It represents the purchased capacity, which isn't allocated yet.

 ### When is credit usage count reset?
 Is it based on license acquisition date?

 Credit usage is counted on a monthly basis, starting the first day of each month.
-It's not based on the license acquisition date.
+It isn't based on the license acquisition date.
 Credit usage of an environment shouldn't exceed the credit allocation.

 ### What happened to the remaining capacity at the end of the month?
 Can it be used the following month?